Team India, support staff negative in latest COVID-19 tests: BCCI | Sports-Games

 Team India, support staff negative in latest COVID-19 tests: BCCI

 The Indian cricket team and its support staff have returned negative in the latest COVID-19 tests conducted here ahead of the third Test against Australia in Sydney, the BCCI said on Monday.
-The match is due to start on January 7.
+The game is due to start on January 7 and The Indian team landed in Sydney on Monday as scheduled.

 - READ MORE ON: